HB-1263

 Colorado HB 26-1263 — Concerning Requirements for an Operator of a Conversational Artificial Intelligence Service

 Imposes safety and disclosure obligations on operators of conversational AI services accessible to the general public.
-For minor users, operators must disclose AI nature, prohibit variable-reward engagement mechanics, prevent sexually explicit content and emotional dependence simulation, and offer privacy management tools.
-For all users, operators must disclose AI identity when a reasonable person could be misled, implement suicide and self-harm crisis referral protocols, and refrain from implying outputs are equivalent to licensed professional services.
-Violations are deceptive trade practices enforceable by the Colorado Attorney General with a $1,000 per-violation civil penalty.
-Annual reporting to the Attorney General on crisis protocols begins July 1, 2027.
+For minor users, operators must disclose AI identity, prohibit variable-reward engagement mechanics, prevent sexually explicit content and emotional dependence simulations, and provide privacy management tools.
+For all users, operators must disclose AI identity when a reasonable person could be misled, implement suicide and self-harm crisis referral protocols, and refrain from implying that outputs constitute licensed professional services.
+Violations are deceptive trade practices enforceable by the Colorado attorney general at $1,000 per violation.
+Annual reporting to the attorney general on crisis protocols begins July 1, 2027.
+Substantive obligations take effect January 1, 2027.

 Summary

 Imposes safety and disclosure obligations on operators of conversational AI services accessible to the general public.
-For minor users, operators must disclose AI nature, prohibit variable-reward engagement mechanics, prevent sexually explicit content and emotional dependence simulation, and offer privacy management tools.
-For all users, operators must disclose AI identity when a reasonable person could be misled, implement suicide and self-harm crisis referral protocols, and refrain from implying outputs are equivalent to licensed professional services.
-Violations are deceptive trade practices enforceable by the Colorado Attorney General with a $1,000 per-violation civil penalty.
-Annual reporting to the Attorney General on crisis protocols begins July 1, 2027.
+For minor users, operators must disclose AI identity, prohibit variable-reward engagement mechanics, prevent sexually explicit content and emotional dependence simulations, and provide privacy management tools.
+For all users, operators must disclose AI identity when a reasonable person could be misled, implement suicide and self-harm crisis referral protocols, and refrain from implying that outputs constitute licensed professional services.
+Violations are deceptive trade practices enforceable by the Colorado attorney general at $1,000 per violation.
+Annual reporting to the attorney general on crisis protocols begins July 1, 2027.
+Substantive obligations take effect January 1, 2027.

 Enforcement & Penalties